Telephone 01202 123123 to book a treatment

 Please phone us on 01202 123123 during working hours, (9am to 5pm Monday to Thursday and 9am to 4.30pm Fridays) where our staff will provide advice and make an appointment for treatment.

 We are unable to provide an exact appointment time.

-You can pay using credit (not American Express) or debit card when booking an appointment or by cash or cheque (payable to Borough of Poole) on the day of treatment before it has been started.
+You can pay using credit (not American Express) or debit card when booking an appointment or by cash or cheque (payable to BCP Council) on the day of treatment before it has been started.

 If you are a private tenant (or tenant of a housing association including Poole Housing Partnership) you can: